 When Lupe expressed her own doubts about actually transferring to UC Berkeley, Professor Saragoza responded, "Lupe, you have what it takes to be here.
 I'll see you at Cal next year!"

 Once Lupe successfully transferred, she was very interested in helping other would-be Cal transfer students at LMC.
 "Students are often in the dark about a lot of things.
 In talking to them about UC Berkeley, they often need help navigating the application process, and getting a grasp on prerequisites.
 As a mentor for Starting Point, I presented special seminars to prospective students, providing moral support and encouragement."

 "Many times, students are under the assumption that UC Berkeley is looking for geniuses and perfect grades.
 They also question if they have what it takes to be there.
 Professor Saragoza reassured me that I could be a successful student at UC Berkeley.
 I see myself in each and every student who's scared, doubting and apprehensive.
 I like to open their eyes to this world.
 I consider myself so lucky and blessed that I was able to make my transition from college to university student.
 I want other LMC students to follow their dreams and I'm happy to answer their questions about transferring to UC Berkeley."

 Students are referred to the Starting Point program by LMC counselors.
-If students are interested in learning more about the program or concurrent enrollment, visit the Transfer Center, ask a counselor, or contact Marcia Cantillana at email@example.com.
+If students are interested in learning more about the program or concurrent enrollment, visit the Transfer Programs & Services, ask a counselor, or contact Marcia Cantillana at email@example.com.